MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### How many users can be in a group?

-Microsoft Community Training does not set any numeric limits on the number of people who can be in a group.
+Community Training does not set any numeric limits on the number of people who can be in a group.

 ### Can I auto-enroll users to groups based on their profile information?

-Microsoft Community Training platform allows you to automatically add users to a specific group whenever the user's profile information matches the criteria of the rules.
+Community Training platform allows you to automatically add users to a specific group whenever the user's profile information matches the criteria of the rules.

 When a user registers on the portal and completes the profile information, the values entered are compared against the rule applied by administrators for different groups, and users are added to all the groups where the criteria match.

-You can [**refer here**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) for the steps involved in setting up rule-based groups.
+You can [**go here**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) for the steps involved in setting up rule-based groups.

 ### How can I classify users into multiple groups based on Region, Country, Role, or Department?

 You can set rule based group to auto-enroll users based on their role, department, geography, etc. However, there is a prerequisite to achieving this.

-You can [**refer here**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) for the steps involved.
+You can [**go here**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) for the steps involved.

 ### How are users initially invited to the platform to create an account?
 By an email link?